An Introduction to Plain Lime Plastering

 This a is a two-day course.
 Refreshments and lunch are provided.
 Accommodation is not included.

-You may also be interested in this course also taking place at the Conservation Skills Centre, Coleshill:
+You may also be interested in this course also taking place at the Heritage Skills Centre, Coleshill:

 An Introduction to Ornamental Lime Plastering, 20 - 21 May 2022.